 In keeping with the austere nature of Ibadism, Oman's mosques are simple with little decoration and no minarets, unlike their Muslim neighbours.
 As per their religion, Ibadis do not drink alcohol and modesty is the norm.
 Women and men are expected to cover their shoulders, arms, and legs while in public.
 During the month of Ramadan, Oman is relatively quiet during the day and it is against the law to eat, drink or play loud music in public during this time.

 The country ranks high in religious tolerance.
 Non-Muslim religious communities in the country include Hindus, Sikhs, Jews, Buddhists and Christians.
 Most non-Muslims in Oman are foreign nationals or migrants.

-Because Oman is a Muslim country, social interactions are generally segregated by gender.
+- Because Oman is a Muslim country, social interactions are generally segregated by gender.
 Handshakes are the most appropriate greeting, especially among business partners.
-As respect for elders is an important part of Oman's culture, make an attempt to shake the hand of the most senior person before anyone else in a meeting.
+As respect for elders is an important part of the culture in Oman, make an attempt to shake the hand of the most senior person before anyone else in a meeting.

 As tourism is a major economic activity in Oman, the locals have become used to tourists and expats in their cities.
 However, they remain traditional in their beliefs and it's best to remain respectful of their culture.
-Oman is a beautiful country with kind people and breathtaking landscapes, and you'll find that they have a culture that is rooted in tradition, community and togetherness.
+Oman is a beautiful country with kind people and breathtaking landscapes, and you'll find that the culture in Oman is rooted in tradition, community and togetherness.